ashadria1/horiseon-project/README.md

     5. When the title element is viewed, a concise, descriptive title is found.

 The motivation for this project is to meet the challenges of a would-be employer and their functional/technical requirements.
-I'm still learning about semantic html, so this is a great opportunity to flex those chops.
+I'm still learning about semantic html and related concepts, so this is a great opportunity to flex those chops and get my feet wet with some code changes.

 The link to the deployed application can be found here:

-Some of the challenges I faced include...
+Some of the challenges I faced include analyzing HTML structure for optimal configuration, determining what is the optimal amount of formatting and indentations, lack of familiarity with accessibility devices such as screen readers- and how to optimize sites for them, different methods of consolidating classes in the stylesheet, etc.

-Features I hope to implement in the future...
+Features I hope to implement in the future include reclassing benefits...